marczahn/pragmatic-dependency-injection-in-go/README.md

 ## The End

-I do not want to say that this functional approach is the best thing you could ever use.
+I do not want to say that our approach is the best thing you could ever use.
+There is a little repeating boilerplate code but from my point of view the upsides are worth it.

 At [Loopline Systems](http://www.loopline-systems.com) we used it by now and we will use it for our upcoming Go applications.

 That is it so far.
-I hope I could help you.
+I hope this tutorial could help you.
 If you want to complain about something or have something to add just let me know :-)